 You can plan the world's best deals.
 But if you don't have anyone to send them to, you probably won't sell much.

-Therefore, start by making sure you have an active and permission-based SMS list.
+Therefore, start by making sure you have an active and permission-based phone number list.
 Consumers who have given permission to hear from you are already warm leads - and your best chance of conversion.

 In fact, using the permissions you have has rarely been more important.
 At a time when many e-commerce businesses are experiencing increased competition, it's crucial to activate the customers who have already shown interest in your business.